Alice Roosevelt was just as strong-willed and outspoken as her father Theodore Roosevelt, who admitted even he could not control her.

 And when Teddy died in 1919, Alice Roosevelt took up her father’s political causes to honor him.
 She became known as the “other Washington Monument” for her constant involvement in politics.

-While on an Asian tour under the watchful eye of William Howard Taft in 1905, Alice Roosevelt met her future husband, Congressman Nicholas Longworth.
+While on a tour in Asia under the watchful eye of William Howard Taft in 1905, Alice Roosevelt met her future husband, Congressman Nicholas Longworth.

 Longworth was a wealthy womanizer and a staple of the social scene in Washington — who also looked pretty much like Theodore Roosevelt.
 And Alice Roosevelt “more or less” fell in love with him, or so she told Taft while on their tour.
 On her trip home, she became determined to beat the Japan-to-New York travel time record — which she did.